carlyrichmond/travel-planner-ai-agent/README.md

 node -v
 npm -v

+*Please ensure that you are running Node v20.13.1 or higher*

 2. Download and install [Ollama](https://ollama.com/) for managing and running models locally.
-Once installed, download the manifest for the [llama3.3](https://ollama.com/library/llama3.3) model:
+Once installed, download the manifest for the [llama3](https://ollama.com/library/llama3) model:

 ```zsh
 ollama pull llama3